Kryanu/space-traders-react/README.md

 ## - Allow View Market Items up for barter - SP014

+## - Allow Buying and Selling of cargo from the market - SP020

 ## - Figure out why token is being invalidated - SP017

+## - Create list of factions in sign up page - SP018

+## - Fix Sign up taking to main screen bug - SP019

 # Closed!